-What is the role of gender and sexuality in identity formation?
+How have conceptions of gender roles and definitions of sexuality identity transformed throughout United States history and into the present day?
 How has historical climate affected the identity expression of LGBTQ Americans?
-This course opens with an exploration of gender and sexual identity through a variety of themes, such as heteronormativity, feminism and intersectionality.
-The course then surveys significant aspects of LGBTQ history, focusing on the changing nature of identities over time, including efforts to expand and restrict identities in cultural, religious, and political forms.
-With this historical foundation, students work individually and collaboratively on research initiatives in the second quarter, in topics of their choosing, such as gay marriage, transgender identity, reproductive rights, workplace discrimination, HIV/AIDS, heteronormativity, etc. This course offers students the opportunity to both develop cultural competency around gender and sexual identity, and explore their own interests on a wide range of related topics.
-Students wishing to pursue a research or design project in gender or identity during Semester II may enroll in the Research/Design Seminar.
+This course opens with an exploration of gender and sexual identity through a variety of historical and current themes, such as heteronormativity, Second Wave Feminism and intersectionality.
+The course then surveys significant aspects of LGBTQ history, focusing on the changing nature of identities over time, including efforts to expand and restrict identities in cultural and political forms.
+With this historical foundation, students work individually and collaboratively on research initiatives in the second semester on topics of their choosing, such as gay marriage, gender reassignment, reproductive rights, workplace discrimination, HIV/AIDS, heteronormativity, etc. This course offers students the opportunity to develop both cultural competency around gender and sexual identity, and explore their own interests on a wide range of related topics.

 WHAT STUDENTS SAY